aaronbloomfield/ccc/hws/btcscript/index.md

 Any changes to this page will be put here for easy reference.
 Typo fixes and minor clarifications are not listed here.  <!-- So far there aren't any significant changes to report.  -->

+- Wed, Feb 22: Clarified about which public key to use in P2PKH's sigscript
 - Fri, Feb 17: Changed how the UTXO is specified; it's now preferable to specify it via the command line parameter rather than the `utxo_index` variable in scripts.py.
 If you have already started, to convert to this version, set `utxo_index` to -1 in scripts.py, and download the updated [bitcoinctl.py](bitcoinctl.py.html) ([src](bitcoinctl.py)) file.